 Attendees’ answers will be catalogued and archived at the Cambridge Historical Society to help educate future Cantabrigians on the relevant issues, concerns, and interests among residents in 2019.

-If you were unable to attend our first History Café, a video recording is available on the CCTV Facebook page.
+If you were unable to attend our first History Café, you can watch a video recording below.
 The event was also audio-recorded and is featured on the April 10, 2019 episode of Councilors Mallon and Siddiqui’s podcast “Women Are Here.”

 We at Cambridge Historical extend our thanks to City Councilors Siddiqui and Mallon, as well as Smarika Suwal, for agreeing to speak at our first History Café of 2019.
 Thank you to CCTV, especially Susan Fleischmann, Seth Myers, and CCTV interns, for hosting and recording the event.
 We are grateful for our volunteers and those who live-tweeted the evening.